Asim-21/Computational-Modelling-MOD510/README.md

 • Visualize model uncertainty.<br>
 • Investigate how model parameters in the random walk approach can be related to those in a continuous compartment model.<br>
 • Explore your own scenario for the spread of Covid-19 (Corona virus).<br>

+# Instructions
+The theory and code is explained in the indivdual notebooks.
+The conclusions drawn from the comparative analysis are also discussed in the notebooks.